Wife of San Antonio Spurs coach Gregg Popovich dies - Philly

 "We mourn the loss of Erin," Spurs general manager RC Buford said in a team statement.
 "She was a strong, wonderful, kind, intelligent woman who provided love, support and humor to all of us."

-Gregg Popovich has coach San Antonio since 1996, leading the Spurs to five NBA titles.
+Gregg Popovich has coached San Antonio since 1996, leading the Spurs to five NBA titles.
 San Antonio will face Golden State on Thursday night in Game 3 of their first-round playoff series.

 Popovich ran the Spurs' practice Wednesday.
-They Warriors lead the series 2-0.
+The Warriors lead the series 2-0.